- Ace your internal kickoff meeting

 1. Ace your internal kickoff meeting

-If you’ve read our previous blog post, you already know how important it is to ace your internal kickoff meeting.
+If you’ve read our previous blog post, you already know how important it is to ace your internal project kickoff meeting.

 The internal meeting gives your project team a chance to coordinate initiatives and review key project details.
 The project manager should review the scope of work, as well as any other critical documents like bid sheets, design drawings, and a schedule of values.